By Emily Taylor

 In some cases, where a child has buck teeth, the orthodontist may use palatal expanders to align the teeth and jaw properly.

 Teeth can be corrected at any age.
 However, as you get older treatment takes longer.
-If taken to the dentist in time, you can help your child to develop teeth that are properly aligned and avoid dental complications later in life.
+If taken to the dentist in time, you can help your child develop teeth that are properly aligned and avoid dental complications later in life.

 ABOUT THE AUTHOR:

 Emily Taylor found the perfect fit for herself as the Online Marketing Manager at Thurman Orthodontics in Fresno CA as she believes that a great smile does more than just make a person look great – it makes them feel great as well.
 The power of a smile has always been a mystery to Emily, and she loves researching and writing about it.
-She writes about everything to do with a healthy bite and a beautiful smile – whether is it ways to achieve it or the importance of it in the various aspects of life.
-What brings a big smile on Emily’s face is her family and surfing.
+She writes about everything to do with a healthy bite and a beautiful smile – whether is it a way to achieve it or the importance of it in the various aspects of life.
+What brings a big smile to Emily’s face is her family and surfing.
 She also likes to bake, and her children and co-workers call her the cookie fairy!

 YOU MAY ALSO LIKE: